 As a shared strategy, the narrowed lists of projects contained in this recommendation can serve as a tool for agencies when making future investment decisions.
-Continued communication is critical, both within agencies and with other community stakeholders.
+Continued communication is critical, both within agencies (e.g., city transportation, parks and environmental services departments) and between agencies (e.g., city transportation and county transportation or TriMet).